-The layout of the plan will adhere to the revised NPWS Farm Plan Format - see Appendix 1 Documentation and Guidelines on Plan Preparation.
-Guidelines on how each section of the plan should be completed are also included here.
+The layout of the plan will adhere to the NPWS Farm Plan template format which will be provided to planners at the outset of plan preparation.
 The plan will include a description of current activities, planned future operations and calculation of payment to the applicant.

 Where relevant and available, plans will incorporate the guidelines for appropriate management based on the Conservation Objectives for Natura 2000 site(s).
-Such guidelines will appear at www.npws.ie/farmers-and-landowners/schemes/npws-farm-plan-scheme.

 If no appropriate guidelines are available, the planner will consult with the NPWS prior to submitting the plan.